 Directors Gaby L. Longsworth, Ph.D. and Robert Greene Sterne will present a webinar titled "Patenting Compounds, Compositions, and Methods for Viral Infections: Patent Eligibility Considerations and Challenges" on Wednesday, October 7, 2020 from 1:00 p.m. to 2:30 p.m.
 EDT.
 This webinar is hosted by Strafford.

-The COVID-19 pandemic has turned a spotlight on the issues surrounding patenting antiviral research and protecting IP rights for companies developing treatments and products to diagnose and battle viral infections.
-Understanding the viral mechanisms of action is critical to IP protection.
+The COVID-19 pandemic has turned an international spotlight on the issues surrounding patenting antiviral research and protecting IP rights for companies developing treatments and products to diagnose and battle viral infections.
+Understanding the viral mechanisms of action and related science is critical for optimal IP protection, licensing, and enforcement of this essential medical technology.

-Beyond these mechanisms, patent counsel must then consider whether the antiviral and vaccine will be patent eligible.
+Beyond these mechanisms, patent counsel must then consider whether the antiviral treatments and vaccines will be patent eligible in various global markets.
 Like other patent claims, compound, composition, and method claims for viral infections must have novel, non-obvious, and useful properties.
 While novel compounds may often be easier to patent, vaccines include multiple layers of patents from formulations to manufacturing to methods of use.

 Patent counsel and applicants must navigate the patent eligibility challenges as companies race to develop vaccines and medications to treat viral infections.

-Listen as our authoritative panel of patent attorneys examines patenting issues for compounds, compositions, and methods for viral infections.
+Listen as our authoritative panel of patent professionals examines global patenting issues for compounds, compositions, and methods for viral infections.
 The panel will discuss subject matter eligibility and recent court treatment.
 The panel will also offer best practices for addressing patent eligibility issues.

 - Viral mechanisms

-- Subject matter eligibility for compound, composition, and method patents
+- Subject matter eligibility for compound, composition, and method of use patents

 The panel will review these and other key issues: